albertjimenezbl/theseus-lib/README.md

 ## <a name="theseus.authors"></a> 6.
 AUTHORS

-[Santiago Marco-Sola](https://github.com/smarco) (santiagomsola@gmail.com) is the main developer and the person you should address your complaints.

-[Andrea Guarracino](https://github.com/AndreaGuarracino) and [Erik Garrison](https://github.com/ekg) have contributed to the design of new features and intensive testing of the library.

-[Pjotr Prins](https://thebird.nl/) contributed the CMake build system, preventing of leaking variables in include headers and other tweaks.

-Miquel Moretó has contributed with fruitful technical discussions and tireless efforts seeking funding, so we could keep working on this project.
+(...)

 ## <a name="theseus.ack"></a> 7.
 ACKNOWLEDGEMENTS

-???
+(...)

 ## <a name="theseus.cite"></a> 8.
 CITATION

-**Albert Jimenez-Blanco, Lorien Lopez-, Juan Carlos Moure, Miquel Moreto, Santiago Marco-Sola**. ["Fast, Scalable and Affine-Gap Sequence to Graph
+**Albert Jimenez-Blanco, Lorien Lopez-Villellas, Juan Carlos Moure, Miquel Moreto, Santiago Marco-Sola**. ["Fast, Scalable and Affine-Gap Sequence to Graph
 Alignment using Theseus"](). , 2025.